Skip to main content

 opts.save_to_file

-save_to_file: file - allows you to download the file directly to disk, bypassing memory recording.
-Instead of file, specify the name and path under which to save the file.
-When using this option, everything related to data is ignored (checking content in check_content, response.data will be empty, etc.).
+save_to_file: file - allows downloading the file directly to disk, bypassing in-memory storage.
+Instead of file, specify the name and path where to save the file.
+When using this option, everything related to data is ignored (content check in check_content, response.data will be empty, etc.).

 opts.data_as_buffer

-data_as_buffer: 0 - determines whether to return data as a String (0) or as a Buffer object (1), by default a String is returned
+data_as_buffer: 0 - determines whether to return data as a String (0) or as a Buffer object (1), String is returned by default

 opts.bypass_cloudflare